-Here's How to Highlight Your STEM Experience on Your Resume
+Here's How to Highlight STEM Experience on a Resume

-Check out these three ways to learn how to highlight your STEM experience on a resume:
+Check out these three simple tips on how to highlight STEM experience on a resume:

 Often, job seekers think of resumes as a chronology of their job experiences.
 However, a resume is the opposite—it’s a written, formatted elevator pitch about why you’re the perfect person for a job.